proiel/proiel/README.md

 ## Installation

-This library requires Ruby >= 2.4.
+This library requires Ruby >= 2.7 (as this is what Nokogiri 1.14.x requires).

 Install as

 ```shell
 gem install proiel